$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: Introduction

-\end{cor} Corollary \ref{cor:strictly pseudoconvex1} is an improvement of \cite[Theorem 2.2.3]{Hor65} if $\Omega$ is strictly pseudoconvex and $\varphi\in C^2(\overline\Omega)$.
-The constant $\delta$ can be also explicitly computed by Lemma \ref{lem:weight2}.
+\end{cor} Corollary \ref{cor:strictly pseudoconvex1} is an improvement of \cite[Theorem 2.2.3]{Hor65} in the sense that the constant $eR^2$ is improved to $\frac{eR^2}{\sqrt{1+\delta}}$ in Inequality (\ref{inequality:2}) if $\Omega$ is strictly pseudoconvex and $\varphi\in C^2(\overline\Omega)$.
+The constant $\delta$ can be also explicitly computed.
 One may wonder whether the constant $\delta_0$ in Corollary \ref{cor:strictly pseudoconvex1} can be chosen to be independent of $\varphi$.
 But this is impossible by the main result in \cite{DNW}.\\ It is of great importance and interest to consider optimal constants in the estimates presented in all above theorems and corollaries, but we do not discuss this topic in depth in the present work.
 It is possible to generalize Theorem \ref{thm:L^p poincare inequality} and Theorem \ref{thm:sobolev inequality} to the Laplace operator and other differential operators on more general spaces, which will be systematically studied in forthcoming works.